vharsh97/blaze_app/README.md

 ## Results:-
 <img width="300" height="300" src="/screenshots/1.png"><img width="300" height="300" src="/screenshots/2.png"><img width="300" height="300" src="/screenshots/3.png"><img width="300" height="300" src="/screenshots/detection.jpg">

+### Conclusion:-
+Based upon accouracy,speed and efficiency of all the three models <strong>yolov3-tiny</strong> performed the best.Therefore,we selected this model for making object detection api and then call this api through the flutter app and detect fire and smoke.

 ## Machine Learning powered Android Application
 This application can detect objects in any of the three ways:
   * Image choosen from Gallery